Whatever happened to mpox? Is it still a threat?

 "They can no longer be sent to the continent, which is a huge loss, because that one dose of vaccine is $100," Boum says.

 However, he says, there's hope that things will improve.
-In August, the U.S. authorized the shipment of 219,000 mpox vaccine doses.
-And in early September, Kenya is supposed to start an mpox vaccination campaign.
+For example, in early September, Kenya is supposed to start an mpox vaccination campaign.
 Nurse Mugun says people are eagerly awaiting the rollout.

 The U.S. Centers for Disease Control and Prevention, as well as the U.S. Department of Health and Human Services, did not respond to NPR's request for comment on the U.S. vaccine pledge.